-Excessive iodine dietary intake and/or iodine supplementation during pregnancy may cause adverse effects on maternal and fetal thyroid function. birth outcomes, and offspring growth and development (Le et al. 2018).
-Excess iodine briefly inhibits thyroid hormone synthesis through decreasing organification2 by an autoregulatory mechanism known as the acute Wolff-Chaikoff effect (Wolff et al, 1949); The Wolff-Chaikov effects thus prevents the production of excess thyroid hormones in response to the intake of high levels of iodine.
+Excessive iodine dietary intake and/or iodine supplementation during 9. pregnancy may cause adverse effects on maternal and fetal thyroid function, birth outcomes, and offspring growth and development (Le et al, 2018).
+Excess iodine briefly inhibits thyroid hormone synthesis through decreasing organification5 by an autoregulatory mechanism known as the acute Wolff-Chaikoff effect (Wolff et al. 1949); The Wolff-Chaikov effects thus prevents the production of excess thyroid hormones in response to the intake of high levels of iodine.
 Healthy individuals can escape the Wolff-Chaikoff effect via downregulation of the sodium/iodide symporter in the thyrocytes, after which normal thyroid hormone synthesis restarts (Eng et al, 1999; Markou et al, 2001).
-Although the mechanism is not completely understood, susceptible individuals fail to escape the Wolff-Chaikoff effect.
-Under 36 weeks of gestational age, the immature fetal thyroid gland is unable to escape from the acute Wolff-Chaikoff effect, making the fetus and infant more susceptible to iodine-induced hypothyroidism (Markou et al. 2001).
-Neonates are also more susceptible to suffer possible tracheal compression.
-However, it was reported that the condition may regress spontaneously postnatally after several months (SCF, 2006).
+Although the mechanism is not completely understood, individuals with underlying or autoimmune thyroid disease fail to escape the Wolff-Chaikoff effect.
+Under 36 weeks of gestational age, the immature fetal thyroid gland is also unable to escape from the acute Wolff-Chaikoff effect, making the fetus more susceptible to iodine-induced hypothyroidism (Markou et al, 2001).